17 December 2008

-I didn’t mind all that much having to use XP instead of Mac OS X in general: I’m not the sort of person who dicks around pointlessly in the file-browser congratulating himself on his particular choice of operating system.2 But the crunch comes with the single-platform applications one wants to use.
-And there is one app I don’t really want to do without on any machine I work on: Scrivener, which is Mac-only.3 I could try to go commando, legally speaking, and install Mac OS X on the Asus, but it seems that the best current way to do this still leaves you without sound and with sucky wireless.
+I didn’t mind all that much having to use XP instead of Mac OS X in general: I’m not the sort of person who dicks around pointlessly in the file-browser congratulating himself on his particular choice of operating system. ((Well, not much.))
+But the crunch comes with the single-platform applications one wants to use.
+And there is one app I don’t really want to do without on any machine I work on: Scrivener, which is Mac-only. ((The one other application that keeps me Mac-based is Logic, but I don’t foresee composing big orchestral arrangements on a netbook any time soon.))
+I could try to go commando, legally speaking, and install Mac OS X on the Asus, but it seems that the best current way to do this still leaves you without sound and with sucky wireless.
 So for the moment I have to suck it up and leave Scrivener at home if I choose to take the Asus on my travels.

 Which brings me to the rumours that Apple might soon launch a “netbook”, about which possibility John Gruber of Daring Fireball writes an elegantly deflationary post.
 Why should Apple make such a machine?, he asks:

 For one thing, I remain unconvinced that “netbooks” are an actual new category.
 What is the difference between a “netbook” and a “really cheap laptop that runs something other than Vista”?